 1. Member Inquiry Facility

-Upon successful login, system will display Member Static Information page.
-Click on Premium Contributions below the table that shows your personal details.
+Upon successful login, the system will display the Member Static Information page.
+Click on Premium Contributions below the table that shows your details.

 The Premium Contribution page shows the following information related to your PhilHealth contributions: